KlausEater/VS-The-Gang-SC/README.md

 **This mod uses FNF Micd Up as the engine, [check it out!](https://github.com/Verwex/Funkin-Mic-d-Up-SC)**

+## if you want to compile this, check the source folder and scroll down for building instructions

 # Credits
 ### Darami - artist(icons, concecepts) & mod creator/founder:
 <img src="/art/darami.png" alt="darami" width="128px" height="128px"></a>